"WRITE WHAT YOU LIKE; THERE IS NO OTHER RULE."

 ABOUT THE MUSEUMS ON

-Brush Square is home to the O. Henry Museum, the Joseph and Susanna Dickinson Hannig Museum and the Austin Fire Museum.
-The three museums are free, but COVID-19 guidelines restrict visitation until further notice.
-The O. Henry Museum is closed for restoration construction until late 2021.
+Brush Square is home to the O. Henry Museum and the Joseph and Susanna Dickinson Hannig Museum.
+The Susanna Dickinson Museum is open from 12pm-5pm, Weds.-Sun.
+The O. Henry Museum is closed for restoration construction until late 2022.
 The two historic residences showcase the life and times of their colorful Texas inhabitants and capture a scene from period Texas living.
-Call 512-974-3830 for open times and COVID-19 visitor requirements.
+Call 512-974-3830 for more information!